Global warming risk: Rising temperatures from climate change linked to rise in suicides

 “This may be the first decisive evidence that climate change will have a substantial effect on mental health in the United States and Mexico, with tragic human costs,” Hsiang said.

-The study found suicide rates rise 0.7 percent in U.S. counties for each 1.8 degree (F) increase in monthly average temperature.
+The study found suicide rates rise 0.7 percent in U.S. counties for each 1.8-degree increase in monthly average temperature.

 "The thousands of additional suicides that are likely to occur as a result of unmitigated climate change are not just a number, they represent tragic losses for families across the country," said lead author Marshall Burke of Stanford University.

 In the U.S., suicides claim nearly 45,000 lives a year, twice the number of homicides, and they are the 10th-leading cause of death.
-Suicide rates in the U.S. have risen nearly 30% since 1999, according to a June report from the Centers for Disease Control and Prevention.
+Suicide rates in the U.S. have risen nearly 30% since 1999, according to a report in June from the Centers for Disease Control and Prevention.

 Globally, about 800,000 people die as a result of suicide every year, the World Health Organization said.